 You do not have to study complex concepts all the time mix it up sometimes by being exposed to a variety of simpler material, in fusha Arabic.

 Learning a little daily is better than cramming at the last minute or trying to do too much in a short space of time.

 Revise, review, repeat.
-Whenever possible try to go back over material you might have already covered no matter how long ago or however recent.
+Whenever possible try to go back over material you might have already covered no matter how long ago it was.

-If your having group lessons the smaller the group the better the results.
+If you are having group lessons the smaller the group the better the results.
 Likewise the larger the group the more distraction or potential for time to be wasted.
 Try to learn with people who are motivated and consistent.

 Self study may not work for most people but if you have a 1 to 1 with a tutor this may assist you better than going it alone or being amongst groups.

 There is no big secret to learning it is all about being consistent.
 If you accept that there will be challenges and that some concepts may take time to understand you are more likely to last longer on your learning path.
 If you have good reasons for learning Arabic you will have more enjoyable moments.
 You will likely encounter a range of tutors, resources and books, some better than others.

 Despite any reservations that you may have about a particular resource there may also be a positive aspect to it that adds to the overall learning experience.